 They serve lovely desserts such as watermelon and mint with ouzo (aniseed flavoured liquor) and chocolate honeycomb roses.
 And don’t forget to order their delicious walnut and coffee cream filo pastry, similar to baklava.

 Does this talk of sweets make you hungry for Greek Desserts?
 Here are some of our favourites.

-Examples of the starters and small dishes at Alpha include warm pita with olive oil and rigani, smoked eggplant dip, along with tzatziki and taramasalata.
+Examples of the starters and small dishes at Alpha include warm pita with olive oil and rigani and smoked eggplant dip, along with tzatziki and taramasalata.
 There’s a fabulous ouzo cured salmon, zucchini fritters and halloumi with figs and pistachios.
-Always one to look for a spin on a classic, the taramasalata comes from sea urchin.

-As for main dishes, they have grilled sardines with vine leaves and rice, moussaka with scallops, king fish broth with samphire, snapper with garlic, barbecued chicken with feta and almonds, and succulent slow-roasted lamb and eggplant.
+As for main dishes, we recommend Alpha’s grilled sardines with vine leaves and rice, moussaka with scallops, king fish broth with samphire, snapper with garlic, barbecued chicken with feta and almonds, and succulent slow-roasted lamb and eggplant.

 Even the sides are worth the trip into town.
-There’s an iconic Greek salad, roasted asparagus with pine nuts and tahini, and a peppy cos salad with salty anchovies and mint.
+You’ll not be disappointed with the iconic Greek salad, roasted asparagus with pine nuts and tahini, and a peppy cos salad with salty anchovies and mint.

 Sometimes, simple is all you want.
 Here are some of our favourite Kebab Shops in Sydney.